-A common approach of obtaining roughness information for wind flow modeling is through the conversion of land-use classifications, typically derived from satellite data to a roughness length through the use of look-up tables.
+A common approach of obtaining roughness information for wind flow modelling is through the conversion of land use classifications, typically derived from satellite data to a roughness length through the use of look-up tables.
 In this study, four different sources of land use classifications are investigated (Table 2).
-These four datasets are provided for download by EMD International A/S through their WindPRO software, which is widely used for wind resource assessments.
+These four datasets are provided for download by WindPRO.